warden-protocol/wardenprotocol/docs/developer-docs/docs/operate-a-node/buenavista-testnet/join-buenavista.md

    s|^(trust_hash[[:space:]]+=[[:space:]]+).*$|\1\"$TRUST_HASH\"|" $HOME/.warden/config/config.toml
    ```

-   These commands will update the the `[statesync]` section in `$HOME/.warden/config.toml`.
+   These commands will update the `[statesync]` section in `$HOME/.warden/config.toml`.
 Alternatively, you can adjust the file manually.

 ## 4. Start the node